ananthakrishnantm/Share-Your-Story-WebApp/Readme.md

 Main :-

+!!!!!!IMPORTANT BUG
+-Inifnite request from followerList and comment components.

 2.  add comment and likes
 3.  search option - to find username/emailid.
 4.  see more if theres big paras a in post.